 Burn Injury Guide – have you suffered a burn injury due to the fault of a negligent third party?
 Why not take a look at our guide to learn more?

-Fatal Accident at Work Claims
+Fatal Accident at Work Claims FAQs

 Can I claim on behalf of a loved one?

 If a loved one is fatally injured in a workplace accident that wasn’t their fault, you could have grounds to claim on their behalf.
-Under UK, loved ones such as spouses and parents could potentially handle the claim.
+In the UK, loved ones such as spouses and parents could potentially handle the claim.
 For more information on cases of this nature, please contact our team to learn more.

 What are the top 3 causes of fatalities to workers?